Owen Miller Player Props: Brewers vs. Giants

 Owen Miller At The Plate

-- Miller is hitting .324 with nine doubles, four home runs and five walks.
+- Miller is hitting .319 with nine doubles, four home runs and six walks.

-- Miller has driven in a run in 10 games this season (29.4%), including one multiple-RBI game.
+- Miller has driven in a run in 10 games this year (28.6%), including one multiple-RBI game.

-- He has scored a run in 13 games this season, with multiple runs three times.
+- He has scored in 13 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.